Princeton-Cabernet/SmartCookie/README.md

 * For XDP-HSH, we also need to bring up benchmark defense code on the server:
 	* SSH into the server with `ssh jc6` and `cd SmartCookie-Artifact/ebpf/benchmark`.
    	* Run `sudo python3 xdp_cookie_load.py enp3s0f1 3` to launch the XDP cookie defense.
 (The final argument specifies the IFINDEX which is associated with the interface, and can be found with `ip a`.)
-* For both XDP-HSH and K-SH, MEASUREMENT SCRIPTS!~
+* For both XDP-HSH and K-SH, load measurement scripts on the `jc6` server that will track its Rx and Tx rates:
+	* Open two new terminals.
+In each terminal, SSH into the server with `ssh jc6` and `cd SmartCookie-Artifact/experiments/measurements`.
+   	  	* 1) `./rx_pps.sh` to capture a continous Rx packet count
+	 	* 2) `./tx_pps.sh` to capture a continous Tx packet count

-**Attack Preparation for both Experiment 1C and 1D (same as for 1A and 1B):**
+**Attack Preparation for both Experiment 1C and 1D:**
-* In three additional terminals, SSH into the attack machines: `ssh opti1`, `ssh opti2`, and `ssh jc4`. `DPDK` and `pktgen-DPDK` are already configured for you.
+* In one additional terminal, SSH into JUST the `jc4` attack machine: `ssh jc4` (we only need one attack machine for these benchmarks, as they are easily overwhelmed by lower attack rates). `DPDK` and `pktgen-DPDK` are already configured for you.
-* For each attack terminal, `cd /home/shared/pktgen-dpdk` and launch pktgen with `sudo -E tools/run.py testbed`.
+* In the `jc4` terminal, `cd /home/shared/pktgen-dpdk` and launch pktgen with `sudo -E tools/run.py testbed`.
-* If the server has been rebooted recently, reconfigure the huge pages: `cd /home/shared/dpdk/usertools` and run `./dpdk-setup.sh`.
-  	* On `opti1` and `opti2`, we have non-NUMA systems, so choose the option to setup hugepage mappings for non-NUMA systems [5].
-Meanwhile, for `jc4`, choose the option for NUMA systems [52].
-  	* Enter 8192 pages per node.
-  	* Exit the script and return to the above steps to launch pktgen.

 **Attack Execution for both Experiment 1C and 1D:**
-* From within the `Pktgen:/>` console of each of the attack machines, launch the attack against the `jc6` server, using the following commands (**NOTE:** we are generating spoofed UDP packets here, which the `synflood_assist.p4` program on the switch converts to properly formed SYN packets before sending to the server, as generating properly formed SYN packets was less convenient to do directly using `pktgen`).
+* From within the `Pktgen:/>` console, launch the attack against the `jc6` server, using the following commands (**NOTE:** we are generating spoofed UDP packets here, which the `synflood_assist.p4` program on the switch converts to properly formed SYN packets before sending to the server, as generating properly formed SYN packets was less convenient to do directly using `pktgen`).
 * On attack server `opti1`, copy-paste the following comands:
 ```
     	set 0 type ipv4